openshift/installer/docs/dev/libvirt-howto.md

 kubectl get --all-namespaces pods
 ```

-Alternatively, you can run `kubectl` from the bootstrap or master nodes.
+Alternatively, you can run `kubectl` from the bootstrap or control plane machines.
 Use `scp` or similar to transfer your local `${DIR}/auth/kubeconfig`, then [SSH in](#ssh-access) and run:

 ```sh